100 Notable alumni of

 -

-Michael Thomas Conforto, nicknamed "Scooter", is an American professional baseball outfielder for the Los Angeles Dodgers of Major League Baseball (MLB).
-He has previously played in MLB for the New York Mets and San Francisco Giants.
+Michael Thomas Conforto, nicknamed "Scooter", is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets, San Francisco Giants, and Los Angeles Dodgers.

 -